grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

  $ w4 run-native target/wasm32-unknown-unknown/release/raycaster.wasm
 ```

-This will launch an empty window, and if we press the up arrow on the keyboard a vertical line will appear in all its green Gameboy-ish glory.
+This will launch an empty window, and if we press the up arrow on the keyboard a vertical line will appear in all its green Gameboy-ish style.

-{{< figure src="screenshot-one.png" position="center" caption="It's alive!" >}}
+{{< imgproc "screenshot-one.png" Resize 300x center />}}

+It's alive!

 One thing I like to do in a situation with commands like this that we’re going to call often is to put these commands in a simple Makefile so we don’t have to re-type the commands or overuse the up arrow.
 After that all we have to do to build and run the program is type `make run`.